 Skip to main content

-Facebook Ads
+Facebook ads

-Need help deploying these sources, or figuring out how to run them in your data stack?
+Need help deploying these sources or figuring out how to run them in your data stack?

-Join our Slack community or book a call with our support engineer Violetta.
+Join our Slack community or Book a call with a dltHub Solutions Engineer.

 Facebook Ads is the advertising platform that lets businesses and individuals create targeted ads on Facebook and its affiliated apps like Instagram and Messenger.

-This Facebook dlt verified source and pipeline example loads data using Facebook Marketing API to the destination of your choice.
+This Facebook dlt verified source and pipeline example loads data using the Facebook Marketing API to the destination of your choice.

 The endpoints that this verified source supports are: